arian1123/TwitterEmotionIntensity/Final System/README.md

 **DepecheMood:** this folder contains three versions of the Lexicon 'DepecheMood'.
 The detailed description is in the README.txt in the folder.

 **data:** this folder contains 1) the training data for regression task and classification task in 2018, and the training data for the regression task in 2017.
-2) Affect lexicons (row lexicons).
+2) Affect lexicons (AFINN, BingLiu, MPQA, NRC-EmoLex, NRC-Hash-Emo, NRC-Hash-Sent, NRC10E, Sentiment140, SentiWordNet, SentiStrength).
 3) The folders to store extracted features for corresponding training datasets.

 **embedding:** this folder contains Edinburgh word vectors and GloVe word vectors.
 They are pre-trained and can be downloaded from the links givien in the folder's readme file.